 The Computing Research Association (or CRA) has been involved in shaping public policy of relevance to computing research for more than two decades.
 More recently the CRA Government Affairs program has enhanced its efforts to help the members of the computing research community contribute to the public debate knowledgeably and effectively.

-Posts in the Economic Stimulus and Recovery category.
+Posts categorized under: Economic Stimulus and Recovery

 The two co-Chairs of the President’s “National Commission on Fiscal Responsibility and Reform” — a bi-partisan committee charged by the President with coming up with solutions to the “fiscal challenges” the nation faces over the medium and long term — set off quite a kerfuffle today by releasing a set of draft recommendations that call […]

 ScienceWorksForUS, a joint effort by the Association of American Universities (AAU), the Association of Public and Land-grant Universities (APLU), and The Science Coalition (TSC), launched today on Capitol Hill with Speaker Nancy Pelosi (D-CA) in attendance.
 The interesting and much needed initiative is designed to illustrate how the American Recovery and Reinvestment Act of 2009 […]